demisto/content/Packs/BmcITSM/Integrations/BmcITSM/README.md

 ### bmc-itsm-service-request-create
 ***
 Creates a new service request ticket.
 A service request ticket is the request record that is generated from the service request definition to manage and track the execution.
 To create it, you need to provide the srd_instance_id argument, which can be retrieved by by executing the bmc-itsm-service-request-definition-list command and extracting the instanceID field.
 User and company arguments can be retrieved by executing the bmc-itsm-user-list and bmc-itsm-company-list.
-To see the entire JSON then you can use the raw_response=true at the end of the command.
+To see the entire JSON, you can use the raw_response=true at the end of the command.

 #### Base Command